How To Stop Loan Shark & Licensed Money Lender Harassment

 Exorbitant interest rates

-Licensed moneylenders are required to cap their interest charges and fees at limits specified by ROM.
+Licensed lenders are required to cap their interest charges and fees at limits specified by ROM.

 Take note that the maximum interest allowed is 4% per month, and late fees should not exceed S$60 for each month the payment is late.
 Admin fees are also capped at 10% of the loan amount.
 The combined total of interest charges and fees cannot exceed 100% of the original loan amount.
-You can read about these limits in detail here.
+You can read about these limits in detail here in our guide to the Moneylenders Act of Singapore.

-Loan sharks, on the other hand, will not adhere to these interest rate caps, charging up to 20% per month in a 2017 case.
-They are also known to change the interest rate on a whim to inflate your loan to sky-high levels, and may charge admin or processing fees more than 10% using “express service” as an excuse.
+Loan sharks, on the other hand, will not adhere to these interest rate caps with some charging as much as 20% per month as seen in a police advisory highlighting a 2017 case.
+They are also known to change interest rates on a whim to inflate your loan to sky-high levels.
+That’s not all.
+They may also charge admin or processing fees more than 10% using “express service” as an excuse.

 Disburses funds remotely

-An important step when taking a loan from a licensed moneylender is paying a visit to the lender’s office to verify your documents and go over the loan in detail.
+An important step when taking a loan from a licensed lender is paying a visit to the lender’s office to verify their money lender’s licence, have them check your documents and go over the loan in detail.
 This must be accomplished before the lender is allowed to release the funds to you.

 On the other hand, loan sharks will offer to deposit the funds in your bank account remotely, under the guise of convenience.
 Do not be fooled; this is most likely because they do not want to maintain a registered business address that can tie them to their illegal activities.